Stem cell FAQs

 The privacy of both the stem cell donors and patients must be respected.
 For this reason, there are restrictions regarding the direct communication and exchange of identifying information between donors and patients for at least one year after the donation.

 After the year has passed, if both the donor and patient consent in writing, direct communication may be permitted.
 You should be aware that some transplant centres and international registries require a longer waiting period, and some do not permit direct communication between donors and patients under any circumstances.

-To determine if you would be able to make contact with your donor, please initiate a discussion with your transplant team.
+To find out if you would be able to make contact with your donor, talk to your transplant team.

 How can my family and friends help?

-The search for an unrelated donor will likely inspire your family and friends to consider registering to become stem cell donors themselves, if they are eligible.
-It is statistically unlikely that extended family and friends will be a match for a patient, but by registering to become a stem cell donor, they could help another patient who is relying on someone they don’t know to be the match for them.
-So, it is important for family and friends, who may wish to register as a stem cell donor, to understand that they are also registering for all patients in need.
+The search for an unrelated donor will likely inspire your family and friends, if they're eligible, to consider registering to become blood stem cell donors themselves.
+By registering to become a stem cell donor, they could help another patient who is relying on someone they don't know to be the match for them.

 Another important way to help patients is by donating blood.
 Many patients in need of a stem cell transplant are also in need of blood and blood products as part of their treatment on a weekly and sometimes daily basis.
-Anyone interested in donating blood can book their appointment today.
+Anyone interested in donating blood can book their appointment online.

-Why do you have to be 17-35 years old to register, and up to what age can you donate?
+Why do I have to be 17-35 years of age to register, and up to what age can I donate?